AndersDeath/diary2/000-current.md

 # 19 Dezember - Dienstag - Berlin - 455 Tag der Einwanderung

 Days that filled by meeting are always hard.
+Discussion about some new XU